alfredlwanzo/mlibre/README.md

-This is a free blog template for free and participatory access media.
+This is a free blog template for open access media.

 ## Mlibre